 Consolidated

-2023 \$ 2022 \$
+2024 \$ 2023 \$

 Tax losses and deductible temporary differences Unused tax losses and deductible temporary differences for which no deferred tax asset has been recognised, that may be utilised to offset tax liabilities:

-Tax losses Australia 3,179,274 2,813,562
+Tax losses Australia 3,405,553 3,179,274

-Tax losses attributable to foreign subsidiaries 1,219,367 1,177,925
+Tax losses attributable to foreign subsidiaries 1,335,444 1,219,367

-4,398,641 3,991,487
+4,740,997 4,398,641

-Potential deferred tax assets attributable to tax losses have not been brought to account at 31 December 2023 because the directors do not believe it is appropriate to regard realisation of the deferred tax assets as probable at this point in time.
+Potential deferred tax assets attributable to tax losses have not been brought to account at 31 December 2024 because the directors do not believe it is appropriate to regard realisation of the deferred tax assets as probable at this point in time.
 These benefits will only be obtained if:

-- i. the Group derives future assessable income of a nature and of an amount sufficient to enable the benefit from the deductions for the loss to be realised: - ii. the Group continues to comply with conditions for deductibility imposed by law; and - iii. no changes in tax legislation adversely affect the Group in realising the benefit from the deductions for the loss.
+- 20. the Group derives future assessable income of a nature and of an amount sufficient to enable the benefit from the deductions for the loss to be realised: - ii.
+The Group continues to comply with conditions for deductibility imposed by law; and - iii.
+No changes in tax legislation adversely affect the Group in realising the benefit from the deductions for the loss.